Persistent, controllable circulation of a polariton ring condensate: Experimental method and results

+When the stirring pulse was moved to the bottom of the ring, the circulation direction reversed.
+As discussed in the Supplemental Material, we moved the location of the stirring pulse to various points about the ring and mapped the direction of the circulation induced.
+We found that the circulation was sensitive to the probe position when the probe moved in a region with nonuniform intensity, but the direction of circulation was deterministically controllable by the location of the stirring pulse, consistent with our numerical theoretical model, discussed below and in the Supplemental Material.

 We used a streak camera with spatial imaging to see how the interference pattern changed in time.
-Fig. \ref{fig:time}(a)-(c) shows the snapshots at different times, where $t=0$ is defined as the time of maximum intensity of the probe pulse.
+Fig.~\ref{fig:phase}(a)-(c) shows the snapshots at different times, where $t=0$ is defined as the time of maximum intensity of the probe pulse, for the case when the probe pulse is focused at the top of the ring, as in Fig.~\ref{fig:cirExp}(b).
 Since the probe pulse entered the system every 13.2 ns, corresponding to the 76 MHz repetiton rate of the pulsed laser, the signal at negative time includes the pattern remaining from the previous probe pulse.
-There is also an equal contribution from the reverse streak, corresponding to the signal 6.1 ns after the probe pulse.
-Figure \ref{fig:time}(d) shows the time-resolved spectrum at the location of the probe pulse.
+There is also an equal contribution from the reverse streak, corresponding to the signal 6.6~ns after the probe pulse.
+Figure~\ref{fig:phase}(d) shows the time-resolved spectrum at the location of the probe pulse.
 As seen in this figure, the probe pulse causes a large time-varying scalar potential variation, which reverts to the steady state conditions within about 300 ps.
-The contribution of the reverse trace of the streak camera can clearly be seen in (d) as the part of the signal, which does not shift in energy during the transient occurring between $t=0$ and $t = 100$ ps.
+The contribution of the reverse trace of the streak camera can clearly be seen in Fig.~\ref{fig:phase}(d) as the part of the signal, which does not shift in energy during the transient occurring between $t=0$ and $t = 100$ ps.

-The exciting result from these time-resolved measurements is that the interference pattern corresponding to circulation, with two extra fringes, persists for the entire period between the probe pulses with no discernible degradation, and implies that the persistence time of the circulation is $\gg 14$ ns.
-To get an appreciation for this length of time, we can compute the speed of the condensate flow as
+The exciting result from these time-resolved measurements is that the interference pattern corresponding to circulation, with two extra fringes, persists for the entire period between the probe pulses with {\em zero} discernible degradation, which implies that the persistence time of the circulation is $\gg 14$ ns.
+Figure~\ref{fig:phase}(e) shows the extracted phase winding from the phase-winding images as a function of time, calculated as how many times the phase around the ring crosses zero.
+(In order to exclude the effect of the noise, the data was reasonably smoothed.)
+The insert of Fig.~\ref{fig:phase}(e) shows the phase around a non-circulating ring condensate, in which there is no zero-crossing.

+As seen in Figure \ref{fig:phase}(e), before and after the probe pulse, there is constant $4\pi$ phase winding along the ring.
+The probe pulse excites a transient state of the system, with several phase jumps due to the creation of the multiple vortices, which then settles down to a single, constant, quantized circulation.
+The transient state induced by the probe pulse is consistent with the numerical model discussed below and in the Supplemental material.